 The MSc programme consists of two pre-session modules, eleven taught modules, two design projects and one research project, all of which are compulsory.

 The pre-session modules are unassessed and concern primers in mathematics and Matlab (these are for self-study at home).
 These will ensure that all students arrive with a good grasp of the fundamental mathematical and computational skills required to complete the MSc programme.

 Lectures will form a significant component of the teaching approach.
 They will be delivered by a mix of academics and external speakers from industry with relevant expertise.
 Tutorials will enable the students to test their understanding of the lecture material, ask specific questions and consolidate their knowledge.
 There will be a good balance of theory and practice throughout the programme.
-This is achieved with laboratory investigations and demonstrations as well as during the four design projects.
+This is achieved with laboratory investigations and demonstrations as well as during the design projects.
 Finally, the research project will enable students to learn skills essential for independent research.
 The project may be undertaken at College or in collaboration with industry.